clivetong/Talks/NetConf2025/README.md

 ### What has been the most challenging thing?

-- The Resource model - AddDatabase, AddXXX
+- The Resource model - AddProject, AddDatabase, AddXXX
 - Hit publish and convert to a manifest
 - Then waitfors and dependencies complicated it all
 - They would like to get hot reload; currently a one pass apphost